OriZeiri/Ta9-Assignment/README.md

 I Chose to represent an organization that has Departments & Employees.
 You can make requests to manage them using the API.
 Add, Create, Update & Delete both Department & Employees, Also assign an employee to a department, using EmployeeController.
-Access to all the Employees who work at a specified department using DepartmentController.
+Access to all Employees who work at a specified department using DepartmentController.

 # Tech Stack
 -   Application Type: .NET Core WebAPI